9 Post-Apocalyptic Games Like "Fallout 4" That You Must Play

 It’s a game for the gorehounds.
 Brace yourself to get lost in the world of Pandora; brace yourself for crazy gunfights!

 Rage lacks in the story department, but it more than makes up for it with its crisp visuals and authentic gunplay.
-Developed by using id Tech 5 engine, Rage is one of the best-looking games of the last generation.
+Developed by using the ID Tech 5 engine, Rage is one of the best-looking games of the last generation.
 It has been a few years since its launch, but it still gives other similar game a run for the money in terms of visuals.
 It is easy to get lost in this beautiful world where no canyon repeats itself.
 Everything you come across is handmade!

 After the nuclear bombings, most of the people on the Earth are dead or mutated, rendering the earth uninhabitable for any living creature.
 Remaining survivors now live in underground metro stations and tracks.
 Going out is not an option unless you have an oxygen mask.
 The unprecedented horrors await those who feel adventurous.